How to Support New Teachers (When You Have Limited Time)July 30, 2021 August 17, 2022

 1. Empower Them

-Teachers need to have a voice and need to collaborate if they are to grow.
+Teachers need to have a voice and collaborate if they are to grow.
 Below are some suggestions to empower your teachers.

 - Monthly Meetings: We hold new teacher monthly meetings with a focus: While all of our teachers have been trained in the Learning-Focused Framework, monthly meetings with specific topics support implementation and encourage teachers to collaborate.
 For example, March’s topic is learning strategies for reading subject-specific text.
 Another month might be about how teachers should use Lesson Essential Questions throughout the lesson.
 Use your resources – have different presenters.
 TIP: Use data from walk-throughs and observations to determine topics!

-- Encourage peer collaboration: Peer collaboration doesn’t just happen, it takes support!
-Our new teachers are required to observe three other teachers during their first year and they must invite their mentor into their classrooms.
+- Encourage peer collaboration: Peer collaboration doesn’t just happen.
+It takes support!
+Our new teachers are required to observe three other teachers during their first year, and they must invite their mentors into their classrooms.
 To support the teacher, we encourage them to use the Learning-Focused lesson plan as a framework for the observation.
 After each visit, the new teacher writes a reflection about the observation.
 The reflection is shared with the mentor and the administrator.
 Some of the best conversations have come from these reflections.
 TIP: Require the WRITING of the reflection.

 2. Coach Them

-Anyone who is learning to do something new needs to know what they are doing well, what they need to improve upon, and how to go about improving.
+Anyone learning to do something new needs to know what they are doing well, what they need to improve upon, and how to improve.
 Teacher coaching does that.
 Below are three suggestions for ways to help your teachers reflect and grow.